 The open ceiling exposes the ventilation system and creates a modern, urban construction feel while showcasing more graffiti and art.
 The hotel is full of artwork of all types.
-Black and white photos from the 1920’s, modern art and drawings of the hotel in different stages of its long and storied history.
+Black and white photos from the 1920s, modern art, and drawings of the hotel in different stages of its long and storied history.

-You many remember that the main character from the movie and book Life of Pi was actually named “Piscine Molitor Patel” after this very famous swimming pool in Paris.
+You may remember that the main character from the movie and book Life of Pi was actually named “Piscine Molitor Patel” after this very famous swimming pool in Paris.
 As the movie portrays, of course, he changed his name to Pi to get away from the often embarrassing pronunciation of his full given name.

 That’s just one of the fascinating facts that surround this hotel on the outskirts of Paris.
 Originally built in 1929 it was designed to look like an ocean liner and adorned with elegant stained glass.
 The hotel was opened that year by Olympic athlete and Piscine Molitor lifeguard Johnny Weissmuller.
 He later went on to become famous as Tarzan in many Hollywood movies.
 The Molitor became a Paris hotspot teeming with celebrities and stars of the fashion world.

 The two large pools were home to many French fashion shows.
 In fact, the very first bikini was introduced to the world when it was modeled by Micheline Bernardini in 1946 at the Hotel Molitor.
 The outdoor pool performed double duty to keep the crowds coming as it was also used as an ice skating rink in the winter.
 But times and fashion changed, and the Hotel Molitor closed its doors in 1989.
-For many years it remained in disrepair, but even so became home to many late night rave parties thrown by locals.
+For many years it remained in disrepair, but even so, became home to many late-night rave parties thrown by locals.
 These parties encouraged creative freedom and paved the way for much of the graffiti, which you see in the photo below.

 If you’d like to see more about the Hotel Molitor’s history check out the short video below.

-Later in 1989 a housing project was proposed that would have called for the destruction of the original building.
+Later in 1989, a housing project was proposed that would have called for the destruction of the original building.
 A group of citizens formed an “SOS Molitor” coalition to save this Paris landmark.
 Their efforts proved successful and the entire complex was listed on the French Monuments Historiques program.
-After years of much neglect, damage from weather, vandalism and lack of maintenance, the complex was put up for bid by the Mayor of Paris.
+After years of much neglect, damage from weather, vandalism, and lack of maintenance, the complex was put up for bid by the Mayor of Paris.

-In 2008 the group Colony Capital-Accor-Bouygues were chosen for the project to give new birth to the property.
+In 2008 the group Colony Capital-Accor-Bouygues was chosen for the project to give new birth to the property.
 It was reopened in 2014 to much praise as a 5-star hotel with a restaurant and retail space.

-The hotel and rooms all feature a sleek modern design that feels comfortable and quiet, just a bit away from the hub bub of the city.
-As they say it’s “a place of energy and creativity.”
+The hotel and rooms all feature a sleek modern design that feels comfortable and quiet, just a bit away from the hubbub of the city.
+As they say, it’s “a place of energy and creativity.”

 All rooms are supplied with full bottles of Clarins bath products, which we really enjoyed.
 Another treat was the warming rack for our bath towels – an extravagance we really enjoy.
 Nothing says “Ahhh” better than stepping out of the shower and grabbing a warm towel.

 Our room had a terrific view of the outdoor pool.
-Interestingly, looking out the room window, did almost make us feel like we were on a luxury ocean liner.
+Interestingly, looking out the room window did almost make us feel like we were on a luxury ocean liner.

 The pools are definitely the stars of the Hotel Molitor show.
 Whether you choose to stay inside or enjoy the outdoor pool you will find them both beautiful and big.
 You can get some serious laps in or just lounge on the deck with a book and cocktail.
 The outdoor pool is heated to a comfortable 82 degrees Fahrenheit.
-Either way you’ll feel the history and stories surround you as you relax and enjoy.
+Either way, you’ll feel the history and stories surrounding you as you relax and enjoy.

 The Spa by Clarins